 In her free time, Professor Bowers enjoys spending time with her husband and cat, crocheting, sewing, and playing video games.

-Photolysis of Fluorinated Pharmaceuticals during Water Disinfection
+UV-C Photolysis of Fluorinated Pharmaceuticals during Water Disinfection

-Taylor is a second-year student majoring in chemistry.
+Taylor is a second-year student majoring in Chemistry.
 She was drawn to the Bowers lab because of the connections to human health and the environment.
 Taylor is especially interested in the synthesis of non-addictive pain medications that are effective for patients.
 Now that she has research experience in the Bowers lab, she has gained an understanding of the environmental impact of pharmaceuticals which she will implement in her future work in drug development.

 Outside of academics, Taylor is an RA for Afrikan Heritage House, the treasurer for Sisters Of the Yam (SOY), plays the violin, and enjoys dancing and hiking.

-Sorption Behavior of PFAS and Fluorinated Pharmaceuticals
+Advanced Oxidative Processes and Sorption Behavior of Fluorinated Compounds

 Ingrid is a third-year student majoring in Engineering, specifically Chemical Engineering, as well as minoring in Mathematics.
 She has always loved science and math, but has renewed her interest in Chemistry at Oberlin.
 This experience has given her a unique perspective of Engineering through a Chemistry lens which she will continue to apply in the future.